denten-books/plain-text/3-format.md

 physical, the phatic, and the imperative, where formatting and control codes reside.

+In this chapter I would like to move us towards the systematic study of format.
 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph suggests corresponding mental units.
 A unit of text becomes also a unit of thought.
 But no such structures as paragraphs exist in the mind.
-Physiologically, the brain arranges information otherwise.
-Things get significantly more complicated when the paragraph mediates between the mind and the page on the one side of comprehension, and the page and the machine on the other.
+Physiologically, the brain arranges information hexagonally, along the entorhinal grid.[^ln3-hex]

 ![Forms and formats.](images/forms.png)